 I love succulents.
 My passion for these plants means that I have bought, begged, and even “borrowed” many different varieties along they way.
+I love coming up with a list of the best succulents for Florida to help others be their best gardeners too!
 I embrace my plant dorkiness and don’t even try to hide my enthusiasm when I see something new.
 (I have been told not to gasp with excitement when I see a great plant as Mike is driving though.)

 That being said, I’ve also killed WAY more than my share of plants too!
 I think you can consider yourself a true plant person when you no longer feel bad about having a dead plant and instead think of it as an opportunity to plant something new.